dsidavis/DSIWeb/content/pages/main/home.md

 <div class="row jumbotron">
   <div class="col-sm-6 ">
   	<p style='font-size:18px'>
-    Data Science and Big Data are more than the sum of statistics, machine learning and computer science.
+    Data Science is more than the sum of statistics, mathematics, machine learning and computer science.
-    They are the outcome of a very recent, structural change in the nature of research in many disciplines, ranging from bioinformatics, astrophysics, psychology, neuro-science, political science, economics, business and commerce, environmental science, linguistics and the humanities, generally.
-We want to promote interdisciplinary collaborations that use Data Science tools.
+    It is the outcome of a recent, structural change in the nature of research in many disciplines, ranging from bioinformatics, astrophysics, psychology, neuro-science, political science, economics, business and commerce, environmental science, linguistics and the humanities, and more.
+We promote interdisciplinary collaborations using data science tools.
    </p>
   </div>
   <div class="col-sm-6 text-center">